-Italian Vintage Chart & Harvest Reports
+Italian Vintage Charts & Harvest Reports

 Last updated: Sep 5, 2023

-The vintage chart and harvest reports provided by the Wine Scholar Guild give you the ranking for major Italian wine regions and vintages from 2010 to today.
+The vintage charts and harvest reports provided by the Wine Scholar Guild give you the ranking for major Italian wine regions and vintages from 2010 to today.
 Italian wine expert Tom Hyland compiled the vintage assessments for 2010 through 2020.
 Paul Caputo, wine writer, judge, critic and creator of Vinorandum, has compiled this information and written the vintage charts for the 2021 vintage.

 Northern Italy